anjx123/Wastelanders/README.md

 # Welcome to Wastelanders!
 Itch.io Link: https://anjx101.itch.io/wastelanders

-Wastelanders is a 2-D turnbased story RPG set in the wastelands... where...
-Carefully manage your moves to counter your opponents and uncover the truth behind the dangerous and alien Waste.
+Wastelanders is a 2-D Strategy Card Game set in a desolate world ravaged by an alien substance known as the Waste, step into the shoes of Jackie, an aspiring NITES soldier whose mother went missing under mysterious circumstances.
+Utilize the weapon and skill cards in your arsenal to overwhelm the mutated creatures of the Waste.
+Exploit Clashes to turn the tides of battle in your favour.
+Quick witted strategy and swift card selection will be the key to surviving the Wasteland and uncovering the secrets of the NITES.
 ![image](https://github.com/anjx123/Wastelanders/assets/137996848/59349ec1-d1f7-4ad6-b2ca-33b6eeeda2e3)

 # Gameplay Loop